alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Open research spaces include university libraries, cafes and common rooms.

 Medium security research spaces control the possibility of unauthorised viewing.
 Card access restricting entry to employees is required.

-Private offices, or small group offices with partitions or screen modifications to prevent ``visual evesdropping'' are the norm.
-In large open plan offices, additional partitions may be suitable.
+Screen adaptations or desk partitions prevent "visual evesdropping" in open plan research environments.

 Secure research spaces control the possibility of the researcher deliberately removing data.
 Devices will be locked to appropriate desks, and neither enter nor leave